Skip to main content

 • The hauler must also maintain dedicated customer service representatives focused on the Fort Collins program.

-• If residents experience issues such as not having their carts delivered within five business days or not having missed collections picked up within one business day of being reported, the customer will receive a one-month service credit and the hauler will have to pay an additional penalty.
+• If residents experience issues such as delayed cart deliveries or missed pickups that are not corrected within 2 business days of being reported, the customer will receive a one-month service credit and the hauler will have to pay an additional penalty.

 • If issues become consistent, the City could exit the contract with the hauler.